 Fun Fact 2:

 In the first fun fact post, I talked about how cloth diapers need to rub against each other to get clean.
 Please click here to see the full post and the details on using the right amount of water when washing cloth diapers.
 The fun fact for today is if you wash TOO many cloth diapers in a load that they can rub TOO much.
 This can cause pilling of the fabric and premature wear.
 While you want them to rub against each other a little in the wash (that is they get clean!) too much rubbing isn’t such a good thing.
+More importantly it can also keep them from getting clean!

 Fun Fact 3: